Congressional Visits Day

 - Update the Meeting Scheduling and Inter-state Collaboration worksheet.
 Make sure to note: your home state “State of Constituent”, your District, and your university’s tab with any scheduled appointments/current status of appointment setting.

-Alessandra Zimmermann is a Writer/Analyst for the R&D Budget and Policy Program of the American Association for the Advancement of Science (AAAS), where she collects information on federal science spending, both current and past.
+Alessandra Zimmerman, PhD is the Senior Manager, R&D Policy for the R&D Budget and Policy Program of the American Association for the Advancement of Science (AAAS), where she collects information on federal science spending, both current and past.

 Previously, she was the Executive Director at Proposal Analytics, performing research into making the research funding space more useful to early career researchers.
 She has also been a program Manager for the Canadian Science Policy Center, an intern at AAAS’s EPI Center, and a researcher for the National Science Policy Network.